Once you’ve decided to start shopping around for a second-hand car, it’s time to get stuck into some serious research.

 Older cars are normally less fuel-efficient and emission-friendly and may lack a lot of the safety features and tech gadgets that new car owners now take for granted, like side airbags, navigation systems, immobilisers, rear cameras, Bluetooth and other 21st century goodies.

 Still, there can be a lot to smile about when you buy a quality used car – not least of which is the fact that you can avoid all those new-car dealer fees, and nobody is going to try to talk you into paying an extra $600 for optional rust-proofing or offer you some overpriced add-on floor mats.

 As for that ‘new car smell’ that everyone raves about, your health is better off without it, since it consists (at least partially) of some rather dubious airborne chemicals.

 A roundup of some of the best second-hand cars in Australia

-We’ve broken them down into four car types: best second-hand small cars, best second-hand SUVs, best used family cars and best used cars for teens – with a couple of top-notch suggestions for each vehicle type:
+We’ve broken them down into five car types: second-hand small cars, second-hand SUVs, used family cars, used cars for teens, and used dual cab utes – with a couple of top-notch suggestions for each vehicle type:

 Best second-hand small cars

 Anyone who has had the pleasure of driving a Holden Astra won’t be too surprised to see it top our list.
 Combining a trendy look with manageable performance, the Holden Astra is an excellent small car with excellent value for money.